42-martiens/printf_tests/README.md

 ### Description:
 :wrench: (building in process)

-Printf_tests is a tester for the 42 libft project.
-It will test your function through the same steps as the correction of the projets requires it for 42.
+Printf_tests is a tester for the 42 printf project.
+It will test your function through the same steps as the 42 correction of the projets requires.
 1. Simple Conversion
 2. Simple Flags
 3. Complex Flags